 - A minimum of 100Mbps if your current speed is over 50Mbps

 The term ‘rural’ when it comes to the rural gigabit voucher scheme, is defined using agreed standard measures in the appropriate parts of the UK.
 For the purpose of the vouchers, specific areas will be defined as rural.
-Broadway Broadband can help you check whether your home or business can qualify for a voucher through this scheme as well as guide you through the application process if you meet the eligibility criteria.
+Broadway Broadband can help you check whether your home or business can qualify for a rural broadband voucher through this scheme as well as guide you through the application process if you meet the eligibility criteria – how to get fast internet in rural areas.

 Eligibility for businesses